jkbhagatio/mini/paper/paper_outline.md

 - Pros & Cons / Limitations

-  - - Interpretable latents in 2 regards:
+    - Interpretable latents in 2 regards:
-  - feature they correspond to
+        - Feature they correspond to
-  - neurons that contribute to them
+        - Neurons that contribute to them
             - Real-time 'steering': opto of cells that contribute to a specific latent

 - Future work